aclemons/emailrelay/doc/reference.md

 examines the domain part of the recipient addresses in the SMTP envelope file and if there is more than one domain then the message is copied so that each copy relates to a single domain.
-It then copies the recipient address's domain name into the `forward-to` field within the envelope file.
+It then copies the recipient address's domain name into the `ForwardTo` field within the envelope file.

-Note that if new messages are created by the `split:` filter then they will not be processed by any other filters.
-However, the `split:` filter does trigger immediate forwarding similar to a 103 exit code if it creates new messages, so the new messages will be processed almost immediately by a client filter.
+Note that if new messages are created by the `split:` filter then they will not be processed by any other server filters.

 Domain name comparisons are case-insensitive by default.
 For exact comparisons use `split:raw`.
 This might be useful if an address verifier has already sanitised the recipient addresses.

-On Linux/Unix the content file copies might be hard links.
+On Linux/Unix the content file copies will be hard links where possible.

 ### mx: ###

-The `mx:` filter performs a DNS MX lookup on any `forward-to` domain given in the envelope file and stores the resulting IP address in the `forward-to-address` field.
+The `mx:` filter performs a DNS MX lookup on any `ForwardTo` domain given in the envelope file and stores the resulting IP address in the `ForwardToAddress` field.
+The `ForwardTo` field can optionally have a colon separated numeric port number.

 The `mx:` filter should normally be run as a client filter (`--client-filter`) so that the IP address is up-to-date when the forwarding connection is made.